alonzi/star_wars_power_rankings/everyone_hated_solo.md

 It made me like the movie more, and I saw it a second time.

 Did all of your friends hate Solo?
+- I feel like Solo gets a bad rap.
+It isn't the best movie of all time, but it is definitely better than ep.
+I (except for the Darth Maul battle). - DJL